Army Sexual Harassment/Assault Response & Prevention

 • Discusses sexual relations/stories/fantasies in the workplace.

-• Shares sexually explicit photos, emails, or text messages.
+• Shares sexually explicit photos, emails or text messages.

 • Gossips about your romantic history or sexual orientation.

-Who Should I Talk To?
+Whom Should I Talk To?

-DSN users can call Safe Helpline by dialing 877-995-5247.
+DSN users can call the Safe Helpline by dialing 877-995-5247.

 For those unable to call toll-free or DSN, call 202-540-5962.

-Chat with Staff Member
+Chat with a Staff Member

-How do I File a Sexual Harassment Complaint
+How Do I File a Sexual Harassment Complaint

-• Conduct that—
+• Conduct that:

-• Involves unwelcome sexual advances, requests for sexual favors, and deliberate or repeated offensive comments or gestures of a sexual nature when—
+• Involves unwelcome sexual advances, requests for sexual favors and deliberate or repeated offensive comments or gestures of a sexual nature when:

-–submission to such conduct is made either explicitly or implicitly a term or condition of a person’s job, pay, or career;
+–Submission to such conduct is made either explicitly or implicitly a term or condition of a person’s job, pay or career.

 • Is so severe or pervasive that a reasonable person would perceive, and the victim does perceive, the environment as hostile or offensive.